 On your way back to the city, be also on the lookout for the Northern Lights.
 You'll never know when they are going to make an appearance.

-After an eventful trip, spend your last night in accommodations in the city centre.
+After an eventful trip, spend your last night in accommodations in the city center.
 If you still have energy left, you can check out Reykjavík's vibrant nightlife.

 Now it is time to bid farewell to Iceland.
 If your flight leaves late, you can use the time to explore the wonders of Reykjavík.
-Make the most of your proximity to the vibrant city centre, and discover the multitude of museums, cafés, galleries, restaurants, designer shops and bars.
+Make the most of your proximity to the vibrant city center, and discover the multitude of museums, cafés, galleries, restaurants, designer shops, and bars.

 If you did not have the chance to go to the Blue Lagoon on your arrival day, you could visit today before you head to the airport for your departure.